 Students who have studied the Bible, Theology, or Christian Living at other institutions and wish to transfer credits to CCBC must have their official transcripts sent to CCBC to be reviewed by our Registrar.
 Courses will be examined individually and must be deemed identical or very similar in content to courses offered at CCBC.
-A maximum of 12 semester credits may be transferred from another school toward the two-year course of study at CCBC, unless the institution is a CCBC Affiliate.
-However, more credits can be transferred toward the Bachelor of Arts in Biblical Studies degree program.
+A maximum of 12-semester credits may be transferred from another school toward the two-year course of study at CCBC unless the institution is a CCBC Affiliate.
+However, more credits can be transferred toward the Bachelor of Biblical Studies degree program.
 For more information on transferring to and from other institutions, please see the Academic Catalog.

 The Prison Program application will be completed by the potential student and sent via the mail.
-The application, three reference forms, and a reduced application fee of $25.00 are required for this process.
+The application, three reference forms, and a reduced application fee of $25.00 (waived through the end of 2018) are required for this process.
 Students will need to designate their inside and outside sponsors during the application process, both sponsors will need to complete a sponsor form that outlines their commitments to the student.
 The Admissions Department is available to answer questions and assist throughout this process.
-(Applications can be downloaded here or may be mailed to inmates upon request)
+Applications can be downloaded here or may be mailed to inmates upon request.